ginstrom/paladin-novel/chapters/01_mark-of-betrayal.md

 Gond flexed his fingers, testing the chain's give.
 Solid.
 Professional work.
 His captors knew their business.

 Memory crept back in fragments.
 Borin's flushed face raised in a toast at the Prancing Dragon, his voice booming over the tavern's din: "To Gond, luckiest sword on the coast!"
 A swimming head too drunk after just two pints of ale.
-Kael's answering smirk, those cold eyes catching torchlight as he leaned close.
-"Business, mate.
+Kael's answering smirk as the room turned sideways and his vision dimmed.
+Those cold eyes catching torchlight as he leaned close, and the last words he recalled before waking up on the ship: "Business, mate.
 Nothing personal."

-The alley behind the inn.
 Then darkness.

 *Luckiest sword on the coast.* The bitter irony wasn't lost on him.
 He'd built that reputation by being selective about his contracts.
 Never worked for slavers—not out of any grand moral stance, just distaste for the business.